Story Times

 All ages with an adult

-Sensory Story Time*
+Saturday Story Time

-Saturday, March 15 | 10:30 AM
+First Saturdays | 10:30 AM

 Helpful Hints to Make Story Time Successful:

-• Most story times take place in the story time inside the DuBois Children's Reading Room.
+• Most story times take place in the story time room inside the DuBois Children's Reading Room.
 Some story times take place in the 2nd floor meeting room.

 • Please arrive 5-10 minutes early as each story time is carefully designed to provide a routine and familiar structure.